 In the German state of Baden-Württemberg, a forum with randomly selected citizens is to be held in advance for more legislative projects than before.
 This was decided by the state government's Council of Ministers on 22 November 2022.
 This implements a coalition agreement between the Greens and the CDU that was adopted in May 2021.

-In the case of important legislative projects of the state government, a citizens' forum is to discuss the first draft bill in future.
+In the case of important legislative projects of the state government, a citizens' forum will discuss the first draft bill in future.
 The state government will then deal with the proposals developed in the citizens' forum.
 This will take place at the same time as the hearing of associations, which has been practised for a long time.
 Only then will the state government decide with which draft it will enter the parliamentary procedure.
 It was decided to adequately finance two citizens' forums per year for outstanding, politically relevant bills.
+The first topics will be the State Data Protection Act and the planned Transparency Act.

 "Politicians don't always know everything better"